-Squat / Sitting: Sit and stand in a chair, 2 sets of 10 each.
+Squat / Sitting: Sit on a chair, then stand up.
+2 sets of 10 each.
 Keep your back straight through the whole movement; if you do so you'll need to lean forward to get your center of gravity over your feet, to stand up.

 Heel raise: For balance, stand in a doorway or in front of a table.
 Quickly go up on the toes of one foot, then take 5 secs to slowly go down.
-5 raises in a set, then do the other side; repeat the whole thing 4 times.
+5 raises in a set, then do the other side; repeat the pair 4 times.
 If you're not strong enough to go all the way up, e.g. due to nerve damage from a spinal injury, go up with both feet, then remove one foot for the down phase.

 Lunge: Standing, put one leg quite far back, bend the front knee so your quads support you, bend the back knee to go near the mat.
 Use your glutes as much as possible.
 Try to get your hips to go up and down in a near vertical line, not a fencer's lunge.

-Driving simulation: Sit, step on a ball or pillow to simulate the accelerator or brake, for 15 mins.
+Driving simulation: Sit, step and press down on a ball or pillow to simulate the accelerator or brake, for 15 mins.